Towards enriched universal algebra: Enriched equational theories

 As a direct consequence:

 \begin{coro} Let the unit $I$ be a generator in $\cv_0$.
-Every $\cv$-category of models $\Mod(\mathbb E)$ of a $\lambda$-ary equational theory on $\mathbb L$ is isomorphic, as a $\cv$-category over $\cv$, to $\Mod(\mathbb E')$ where $\mathbb E'$ is a $\lambda$-ary equational $\mathbb L'$-theory involving terms obtained as in \ref{terms} by applying the rules (1), (2), and (4). \end{coro} \begin{proof} By the corollary above we need to apply rule (3) only for $Z=I$, making it trivial. \end{proof}
+Every $\cv$-category of models $\Mod(\mathbb E)$ of a $\lambda$-ary equational theory on $\mathbb L$ is isomorphic, as a $\cv$-category over $\cv$, to $\Mod(\mathbb E')$ where $\mathbb E'$ is a $\lambda$-ary equational $\mathbb L'$-theory involving terms obtained by applying the rules (1), (2), and (4) of \ref{terms}. \end{coro} \begin{proof} By Proposition~\ref{G-powers} above we need to apply rule (3) only for $Z=I$, making it trivial. \end{proof}

-Finally we show that equations can be modified so that the output arities are restricted to a generator of $\cv_0$.
-Unlike the previous results, here we do not change language.
+Next we show that equations can be modified so that the output arities are restricted to a generator of $\cv_0$.
+Note that the language $\mathbb L$ itself can have output arities not in $\cg$.